 ABOUT CATTLE CALL RODEO

-Cattle Call Rodeo will be November 8, 9 & 10, 2024.
+Cattle Call Rodeo will be November 9 and 10, 2019.
 Unlike most professional sports where the teams and the lineups are known well in advance, the roster of cowboys and cowgirls competing in a rodeo is a last-minute affair.

-However a large contingent of PRCA top riders and ropers, WPRA barrel racers and Woman's Breakaway Roping are expected because Cattle Call is a PRCA season opener and contestants earning points in Brawley will give them an early lead in the world standings.
+However a large contingent of PRCA top riders and ropers and WPRA barrel racers is expected because Cattle Call is a PRCA season opener and contestants earning points in Brawley will give them an early lead in the world standings.
 Contestants enter up to several weeks before the rodeo and will be traveling from all parts of the US to compete in the Cattle Call Rodeo.

 Visitors will enjoy an old fashion, fast action rodeo sure to please people of all ages!
 The Cattle Call Rodeo starts each performance with an opening ceremony followed by the crowd pleasing Mutton Busting and the Rough and Tough Wild Horse Race.
 There will be six PRCA events that include Bareback Riding, Saddle Bronc Riding, Steer Wrestling, Tie Down, Team Roping and Bull Riding.
 WPRA will feature the always exciting Barrel Race and then onto to Team Penning which features five teams of local cowboys and cowgirls competing for the fastest time penning three steers.
 No rodeo would be complete without our fantastic clowns!